It’s all about passion!

 But this one is a whole different set of genetics.
 Sadie was 100% Red Golden Retriever.
 Our son bought us a genetic test for Maddie and she is a hodge podge.
 Mostly Terriers, with more than enough Cattle Dog and Miniature Pincher to make her REALLY interesting.

-At two years of her “forever home” she is finally dialing in.
+At four years of her “forever home” she is finally dialing in.

 But there is the first two years of behaviors: